jawah/niquests/docs/user/advanced.rst

     with open('massive-body', 'rb') as f:
         niquests.post('http://some.url/streamed', data=f)

-.. warning:: It is recommended that you open files in :ref:`binary
+.. warning:: It is recommended that you open files in binary mode.
-             mode <tut-files>`.
-Errors may occur if you open the file in *text mode*. due to the fact that this will be re-encoded later in the process.

 .. _chunk-encoding: